LowGrade/collhub-editor/README.md

 ## Installation

-To use Collhub in a project, you can run the following command to install the `collhub` [NPM package](https://www.npmjs.com/package/collhub):
+To use Collhub in a project, you can run the following command to install the `collhub` [NPM package](https://www.npmjs.com/package/collhub-editor):

 ```
-npm i collhub
+npm i collhub-editor
 ```

 Then, you can use it in your code like this: